Michael Cannon-Brookes Sells 7,948 Shares of Atlassian Co. (NASDAQ:TEAM) Stock

 - On Monday, September 16th, Michael Cannon-Brookes sold 7,948 shares of Atlassian stock.
 The shares were sold at an average price of $165.03, for a total value of $1,311,658.44.

-TEAM has been the topic of several recent research reports.
-BMO Capital Markets lowered their target price on shares of Atlassian from $220.00 to $177.00 and set a “market perform” rating on the stock in a research note on Friday, August 2nd.
-Oppenheimer cut their price objective on shares of Atlassian from $250.00 to $230.00 and set an “outperform” rating for the company in a report on Friday, August 2nd.
-Truist Financial lowered their target price on Atlassian from $200.00 to $160.00 and set a “hold” rating on the stock in a report on Friday, August 2nd.
-StockNews.com cut Atlassian from a “buy” rating to a “hold” rating in a report on Friday, July 12th.
-Finally, Capital One Financial raised Atlassian from an “equal weight” rating to an “overweight” rating and set a $211.00 price objective on the stock in a research note on Thursday, July 11th.
-Ten investment analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the stock.
-Based on data from MarketBeat, Atlassian has an average rating of “Moderate Buy” and an average target price of $217.69.
+A number of analysts have recently issued reports on the stock.
+The Goldman Sachs Group upgraded shares of Atlassian from a “neutral” rating to a “buy” rating and lifted their price objective for the company from $200.00 to $230.00 in a research note on Friday, August 2nd.
+Robert W. Baird lowered shares of Atlassian from an “outperform” rating to a “neutral” rating and cut their price objective for the stock from $230.00 to $175.00 in a report on Friday, August 2nd.
+Barclays lowered their target price on Atlassian from $275.00 to $250.00 and set an “overweight” rating for the company in a research note on Monday, August 5th.
+Scotiabank cut their price target on Atlassian from $210.00 to $175.00 and set a “sector perform” rating on the stock in a research note on Friday, August 2nd.
+Finally, BMO Capital Markets lowered their price objective on Atlassian from $220.00 to $177.00 and set a “market perform” rating for the company in a research note on Friday, August 2nd.
+Ten research analysts have rated the stock with a hold rating and eleven have given a buy rating to the company.
+Based on data from MarketBeat, Atlassian presently has an average rating of “Moderate Buy” and an average target price of $217.69.

 Atlassian Company Profile